-The Board of Directors of the Company has unanimously concluded that the approval of the Equity Incentive Plan Resolution is in the best interest of the Company and its Shareholders and recommends that Shareholders vote FOR the Equity Incentive Plan Resolution.
-The Company has been advised that the directors and senior officers of the Company intend to vote all Common Shares held by them in favour of the Equity Incentive Plan Resolution.
-In the absence of a contrary instruction, the person(s) designated by management of the Company in the enclosed form of proxy intend to vote FOR the Equity Incentive Plan Resolution.
+The Board has unanimously concluded that the approval of unallocated entitlements under the RSU Plan is in the best interest of the Company and its Shareholders, and recommends that Shareholders vote FOR the RSU Plan Resolution.
+The Company has been advised that the directors and senior officers of the Company intend to vote all Common Shares held by them in favour of the RSU Plan Resolution.
+In the absence of a contrary instruction, the person(s) designated by management of the Company in the enclosed form of proxy intend to vote FOR the RSU Plan Resolution.
 Abstentions and broker non-votes will not be counted either in favour of or against this proposal and, therefore, will have no effect on the outcomes of such proposal.

-Previously Granted Awards Under the Equity Incentive Plan
+Awards Outstanding Under the RSU Plan